High Throughput Kinetic Screening for Antibody Therapeutics

 Go Beyond Simple Endpoint or Single Parameter Analysis and Generate Full Kinetics for All Your Clones in a Single Assay

 Both the on-rate (ka) and off-rate (kd) of antibodies are of equal importance in determining antibody affinity and potency.
 Off-rate ranking alone can fail to meaningfully differentiate large groups of candidates.
 Combining measures of association and dissociation kinetics in a single experiment yields more thoughtful data sets that can be rapidly meshed with other criteria for candidate ranking.
 High throughput kinetics facilitates robust selection of candidate antibodies with binding profiles better aligned to specific therapeutic objectives.

 Two Strategies for High Throughput Kinetic Screening:

 Coupled kinetics on up to 384 clones per assay:

-- Couple antibodies directly to the sensor chip using proprietary continuous flow microspotting (CFM) and time-tested surface chemistries
+- Couple antibodies directly to the sensor chip using proprietary flow printing technology and time-tested surface chemistries

 - Probe with several concentrations of the antigen.
 Each antigen concentration is flowed over the entire array in parallel from a single 200 µL sample volume

-- Minimal sample requirements: Typically, only 200 ng of each clone are required and roughly 100 pMoles of antigen (3 µg for a 30 kDa antigen)
+- Minimal sample requirements: Typically, only 200 ng of each clone is required and roughly 100 pMoles of antigen (3 µg for a 30 kDa antigen)

 - Easy set up: 1 plate with antibodies for immobilization, 1 well or tube for each concentration of antigen is all you need to prepare